 The aim of video technology is to help referees make accurate and consistent decisions throughout a game.
 But what exactly do fans think?

 Relative Insight pinpoints the linguistic differences and similarities between various language sets, layering on top of social listening data and supercharging otherwise one-dimensional social insights.
-Through comparison, brands, agencies and organisations can find important information on specific groups and demographics, to help better understand their audiences.
+Through comparison, brands, agencies and organizations can find important information on specific groups and demographics, to help better understand their audiences.

 Rugby (Television Match Official)